Easy Perfect Gravy

 Nor are mashed potatoes.
 We don’t say mashed potatoes and butter.
 We say mashed potatoes and gravy because we all know they’re infinitely better with a puddle of gravy in the middle.

-Best yet, there’s only 5 minutes of active cooking time before you have yourself some homemade gravy that they whole family is going to adore!
+Best yet, there are only 5 minutes of active cooking time before you have yourself some turkey gravy from drippings that the whole family is going to adore!

 A gravy boat filled with homemade turkey gravy being held aloft over a platter of sliced turkey.

-Making gravy from scratch doesn’t need to involve all kinds of things that people think are necessary.
+Making homemade gravy with drippings doesn’t need to involve all kinds of things that people think are necessary.
 For instance, I don’t use bullion cubes or cornstarch in my recipe.

 All you’ll need are these simple ingredients: